lsewilson/CV/README.md

 #### Excellent communicator

-I have excellent written and oral communication skills.

 During my time at Bank of America, I wrote and distributed a daily newsletter to clients, with market commentary and data analysis.
-I have continued to develop my written communication skills by blogging about my experience learning to code and I use it to develop a stronger online presence, by combining it with other social media outlets such as Twitter.
+I have continued to develop my written communication skills by [blogging](http://codingwithlaura.wordpress.com) about my experience learning to code and I use it to develop a stronger online presence, by combining it with other social media outlets such as Twitter.
 I have also taken up mentoring two junior students at Makers Academy, who I regularly interact with and help guide their coding.

 #### Thrives under pressure